 Overall, however, you will find that the current government is very tourism-friendly.

 In fact, recently, Afghan tour companies banded together and went to make a plea at the ministry to stop allowing solo travellers and to make it compulsory to have a guide with you.
 The Taliban refused as they didn’t want to be seen as restricting ‘like North Korea’ but wanted to make Afghanistan as enticing a travel destination as possible.
-I see this as very positive for tourism and in terms of how important the Taliban sees tourism and tourists.
+We see this as very positive for tourism and in terms of how important the Taliban sees tourism and tourists.

 It should be noted, however, that this value of the positivity of tourism is not necessarily shared throughout the whole country and you may find some people who dislike the outside input into the country.
 This is a factor contributing to the fact that some areas may be safer than others, or some areas simply not safe to visit at all.